mtimkovich/maxpr/README.md

 # MaxPR for [Smash.gg][1]

 MaxPR is a program to generate Elo ratings for given [smash.gg][1] brackets.
-Despite its name, it works with all game types, not just Smash.

 It can output the results as either an HTML page or as a table.

-The Elo is calculated using using [TrueSkill][2] and the ratings go from 0 to 50.
+The Elo is calculated using using the [TrueSkill][2] library.

 ## Dependencies